January FOMC minutes: Little risk in pause

 (Reuters) - Federal Reserve policymakers thought pausing on U.S. interest rate hikes last month posed little risk and plenty of benefit, minutes from their Jan.
 29-30 meeting showed, giving them time to assess the effects of a global slowdown and the Fed’s rate hikes to date on U.S. economic momentum.

-Policy makers agreed on the importance on being flexible on balance sheet normalization and most thought it desirable to announce soon a plan to end the Fed’s asset holdings reduction later this year.
+Participants agreed on the importance on being flexible on balance sheet normalization and most thought it desirable to announce soon a plan to end the Fed’s asset holdings reduction later this year.

 * Fed members noted tightening financial conditions and uncertainties surrounding the evolution of U.S. and foreign government policies